vkmrishad/bigga/docs/Backend.md

 Above `socket` service you must change the command depends upon your project.
  * In our `socket` service we are using `SOCKET_PORT`, it should be come from `.env` file.
  * we are running our `websocket` as a `socket` service in our `docker-compose` file, so it will create a docker container in our server.
 If you want to access the websocket you must need `SOCKET_DOMAIN` and please make sure your backend configuration depends upon this.
-  - you should create a `SOCKET_DOMAIN`name in your DNS, because we are not directly ruunig our `socket` service in our server.
+  - you should create a `SOCKET_DOMAIN`name in your DNS, because we are not directly running our `socket` service in our server.
   - create a `A-record` in your DNS using below Example `chat.example.com`.
   ```
   if your docker-machine ip: 192.168.10.8 then your A record will be look like this,